 Application to the Accountant

-This role is undertaken by the Bankruptcy Applications and Decisions team on behalf of the Accountant.
+This role is undertaken by the Accounts and Bankruptcy Case Administration team on behalf of the Accountant.

 An application can be made by any person having an interest in the bankruptcy.

 Applications to cure a defect in procedure can be made to correct a: